DakotaBlackDesign/Final-project/README.md

 ## Summary

--this project will:
+This project will:
--create a vector tracing of an image
+- create a vector tracing of an image
 - convert the vector drawing to gcode.
 - store gcode on a sd card
 - set the starting point as the origin